Jack Aubrey: Career and characteristics depicted in the novels

 Aubrey is between twenty and thirty years old when the first story opens, a lieutenant passing time on the island of Minorca, at a musical performance.
 When he returns to his inn, his letter of promotion to master and commander awaits him.
 He is given his first command: a fourteen-gun brig-rigged sloop, HMS Sophie.
 He rises to the rank of post captain, though he is once struck off the Navy List, reinstated, then suspends himself in 1814 as peace comes in spring.
 As was the practice in the Royal Navy, once on the list of post captains, he moved up the list for promotion to admiral by the end of the series of novels, set during the Napoleonic Wars.

 In his early career, according to HMS Surprise, Aubrey was not a skilled mathematician.
 In that book, he is described as learning mathematics and "...he studied the mathematics, and like some other late-developers he advanced at a great pace."
 In later books, Aubrey is presented as interested and skilled in mathematics and astronomy.
 He is also a great lover of music and player of the violin; he is a hearty singer.
 He is a man of even temperament, generally cheerful, sociable and alert to the feelings of his shipmates.
 He knows every aspect of the ships he sails and how best to gain speed over the oceans from each one by use of the sails without putting too much stress on the masts or yards (which would then break), a complex and hard-earned knowledge.
 He has been described as "the bluff and ultracompetent Aubrey".
 He feels the joy of battle; he is skilled in planning his attacks and in carrying them out, using cannon or hand-to-hand fighting.
-By contrast, he cannot watch his close friend, Dr Maturin, perform a surgery, and is offended at the sight of blood on Maturin, the natural result of performing surgeries.
+By contrast, he cannot watch his close friend, Dr Maturin, perform a surgery, and is sickened at the sight of blood on Maturin, the natural result of performing surgeries.
 On board ship, Aubrey on his violin is generally accompanied by his friend and shipmate Stephen Maturin on the cello.
 Aubrey is particularly fond of the music of Corelli and Boccherini.
 He is noted for his mangling and mis-splicing of proverbs, sometimes with Maturin's involvement, such as “Never count the bear’s skin before it is hatched” and “There’s a good deal to be said for making hay while the iron is hot.”